serranopuente/awesome_academic_cv/README.md

 ## Prerequisites

-Before you begin, ensure you are familiar with LaTeX compiler environments (or at least [Overleaf](https://www.overleaf.com/ "Overleaf"))
+Before you begin, ensure you are familiar with LaTeX compiler environments (at least [Overleaf](https://www.overleaf.com/ "Overleaf"))

 ## Contact